digvijay52/Demo/README.md

 # Demo
-Just a trail for installing git hub repository changes from the master.
+Just a trail for installing git hub repository.